-We continue to shine a spotlight on the biggest and best emerging acts from across the UK.
+This week we continue our brand new feature on The Tipping Point, spotlighting the biggest and best emerging acts from across the UK.
 Each Monday, we ask one of our esteemed tippers to select five of their hottest tips to be featured on the site throughout the week.

-Next up we have Chris Murray, presenter/producers at Amazing Radio.
+Next up we have Chris Murray, one of the presenter/producers from Amazing Radio in Gateshead.
 Amazing Radio specialises in broadcasting new, independent and emerging artists from across the globe, showcasing music from their uploader site at amazingtunes.com.
 Check out his tips below.